 Conflict and Cooperation Across Racial Groups

 This seminar addresses the questions “When do racial groups conflict?” and “When do groups cooperate across race?”
 Both conflict and cooperation across racial lines occur as part of the negotiation and contestation of relative positions in the racialized hierarchy.
 First, I describe how not only race, but also socioeconomic class and nativity (immigrant class) affect a group’s position on the racial hierarchy.
 Thus, not all Asians and Latinx are racialized the same.
 Then I explore when and how racial groups conflict.
 I then describe social psychology principles for fostering interracial cooperation and decreasing bias.
 Our ethnocentric tendency to see the world in terms of “us vs. them” is too strong to dismantle, but you can shift (manipulate) it, by getting the “us” and “them” to see themselves as a united “we” with a shared interdependent purpose, that accommodates for subgroup differences in identity, power, history, and lived experience (and equitable “we” society).
 Finally, I review some historical examples of interracial coalition and organizing in U.S. history.

 The ProEquity Framework is an evidence-based K-12 approach for teaching about historical and structural racism that fosters civic reasoning and discourse skills, develops an “honest yet appreciative” view of U.S. history, and builds an equity-conscious “we” identity.The ProEquity approach prepares students to work together across ideological and identity differences to analyze the historical roots of societal challenges and develop equitable policy solutions that promote the common good.
 The four components of the model are:

 2. Evidence-Based Inquiry Analysis of Empirical Issues.
 Using evidence-based inquiry analysis to develop a rigorous understanding of the historical, politico-cultural, and economic context of contemporary structural inequities (empirical issues).

 3. Framing Policy Issues with Value Tensions.
-Using “value-tensions” to frame open policy questions as different prioritizations of universally held values on a continuum (e.g. “economic equity vs. economic freedom”) rather than as “right or wrong” opinions; and
+Using “value-tensions” to frame policy issues as different prioritizations of universally held values on a continuum (e.g. “economic equity vs. economic freedom”) rather than as a binary of opposing positions.

 I also offer versions of this presentation that are specifically targeted to the needs of either history and social studies educators, or STEM and human geography educators.